aitijhya04/ExpenseTracker/README.md

 | `/add_expense`       | POST       | Submit a new expense             |
 | `/summary_page`      | GET        | Expense summary page             |

-## 👨‍💻 Author : Aitijhya Mondal
+👨‍💻 Author : Aitijhya Mondal
-Developed as part of a project using FastAPI, SQLite and HTML + Jinja2.
+Made with ❤️ using FastAPI, SQLite and HTML + Jinja2.